 Introduction to Data Linkage for Research

-This is a one-day course run by the School of Population and Global Health at The University of Melbourne that provides an introduction to administrative data and data linkage.
+This short course, run by the School of Population and Global Health at The University of Melbourne, provides an introduction to administrative data and data linkage.
 The course is designed for policy makers, researchers, managers, analysts, and others working in the public sector with an interest in generating evidence.
 No knowledge of data linkage is required; however, basic familiarity with research methods is an asset.
 On completion of this course, participants will have a basic understanding of the practical considerations involved in using administrative data, and an awareness of the lifecycle of linked data research.

 Specifically, this course will discuss the application of linked administrative data to real world problems, and outline how data linkage can be used to provide valuable, policy-relevant evidence.

-- Date/Time: This course will next be held in 2022 on a date to be set.
-The course duration is from 9.30am to 4.30pm AEST/AEDT (Melbourne, Sydney, Canberra).
+- Date/Time: This course, generally run annually, will next be held in 2023 on dates to be set.
+The course will be held online over two half days, provisionally from 12.30pm-4.30pm AEST/AEDT (Melbourne, Sydney, Canberra) on both days.
 For other time zones, use World Clock Meeting Planner available here.